 THE WALK OF LOVE

-Last week we were successful to give away over 1,000 boxes of refrigerated foods (meat and dairy) as well as non-perishables.
+At our last summer Walk of Love, we were successful to give away over 1,000 boxes of refrigerated foods (meat and dairy) as well as non-perishables.
 All this was done while following Covid-19 social distancing guidelines and by wearing masks.

 CORONAVIRUS HUNGER RELIEF